Please contact Christy Buck to register.

 - EMS 592 Special Topics in Mathematics Education (offerings vary)

-- EMS 580 Teaching Mathematics with Technology (can’t be used if EMS480 has been taken)
+- EMS 580 Teaching Mathematics with Technology (can not be used if EMS 480 has been taken)

-Students take 18 hours of mathematical science courses, 6 of which can be at the 400 level but the rest must be at the 500 level.
-The number and kind of course depends on the focus they have chosen.
+Students take 15 hours of mathematical science courses, 6 of which can be at the 400 level but the rest must be at the 500 level.